pwela/myPrime-client/README.md

-# Myprime App
+# Myprime App (React application)

-This apps works in combination with <a href="https://github.com/pwela/movie_api">movie_api</a>, a server-side app hosted on heroku.
+This REACT app works in combination with <a href="https://github.com/pwela/movie_api">movie_api</a>, a server-side app hosted on heroku.
 You can find all the details related to the api in my GitHub repository.

 ## Objective